-(1) The subsidy is awarded exclusively for the project "Click here to enter text." as described in the project application documents and as approved by the PC.
-The application documents form an integral part of this subsidy contract.
+- (1) The subsidy is awarded exclusively for the project "Click here to enter text." as described in the project application documents and as approved by the PC.
+The application documents form an integral part of this subsidy contract. - (2) Project costs which qualify for co-financing from ERDF funds consist exclusively of costs listed in the latest approved AF.
+Project expenditure will only be co-financed if it complies with the programme's eligibility rules.

-- (2) Project costs which qualify for co-financing from ERDF funds consist exclusively of costs listed in the latest approved AF.
-Project expenditure will only be co-financed if it complies with the programme's eligibility rules. - (3) It is explicitly stated that the project must not make use of funds from other programmes co-financed by the European Union to finance the present project. - (4) The eligibility period for costs incurred by the project starts with Click here to enter text., lasts as indicated in the application form is defined in the programme manual and the project application form and must be respected by the project.
+- (3) It is explicitly stated that the project must not make use of funds from other programmes co-financed by the European Union to finance the present project. - (4) The eligibility period for costs incurred by the project starts with Click here to enter text., lasts as indicated in the application form and must be respected by the project.